 OECD Home › Economy › Publications & Documents › News Release

-Quarterly Gross Domestic Product (GDP) in the G20 area grew by 0.6% in the third quarter of 2012 compared with 0.5% in the second quarter, according to preliminary estimates.
-The aggregate G20 GDP growth rate however continues to mask diverging patterns across economies.
+Quarterly Gross Domestic Product (GDP) in the G20 area grew by 0.7% in the first quarter of 2013 compared with 0.6% in the previous quarter, according to preliminary estimates.
+However, the aggregate G20 GDP growth rate continues to mask diverging patterns across the world’s largest economies.

 Composite leading indicators (CLIs), designed to anticipate turning points in economic activity relative to trend, point to moderate improvements in growth in most major economies.

 Consumer prices in the OECD area rose by 1.3% in the year to April 2013, the lowest annual inflation rate since October 2009.
 Energy prices fell to 1.3% in the year to April, compared with an increase of 0.9% in the year to March.
 On the other hand, annual food price inflation rose by 2.0% in April, up from 1.7% in March.
 Excluding food and energy, the OECD annual inflation rate slowed to 1.4% in April, compared with 1.6% in March.

 The global economy is moving forward, but divergence between countries and regions reflects the uneven progress made toward recovery from the economic crisis, according to the OECD’s latest Economic Outlook.
 Historically high unemployment remains the most serious challenge facing governments.